slowrunner/ROS2-GoPiGo3/Setup_1_Ubuntu22.04_LTS_Server.md

 $ sudo apt update
 $ sudo apt upgrade -y
 (Probably will pop a dialog with \<OK\> highlighted - press ENTER key)
-(May next display list of services to be restarted - press TAB, then ENTER key)
+(May next display list of services to be restarted - press ESC key)

-$ sudo reboot

 ==== Setup zswap (Speed improvement for compiles, and needed for Pi4 2GB to run a desktop GUI)